2020-2023

 5.9.1 Professional Development and Training Committee

 A Professional Development and Training Committee co-chaired by the Association president or designee and the Superintendent or designee, and including the Association vice-president or designee and one (1) additional administrator to be selected by the Superintendent or designee shall meet at least quarterly for the purpose of developing and implementing professional development and training recommendations and opportunities for bargaining unit members.
-The committee will consider the needs, interests and priorities of the bargaining unit members, Association, Board of Education, and Administration when developing and implementing professional development and training programs for school improvement days, institute days, professional learning community/late-start days (at least three (3) per year), and other opportunities throughout the year.
+The committee will consider the needs, interests and priorities of the bargaining unit members, Association, Board of Education, and Administration when developing and implementing professional development and training programs for school improvement days, institute days, professional learning communities, and other opportunities throughout the year.
 The committee shall work collaboratively and through consensus rather than collective bargaining in order to develop a recommendation and plan that includes, but is not limited to, dates and times, locations, trainers, content, and materials.

 When bargaining unit members provide instruction or deliver professional development or training in the District, as approved by the Superintendent or designee: